Coast Guard Describes Detailed Search For Missing Boater Reynier Marino: ‘This Is Really A Community Effort’

 MIAMI (CBSMiami) – The U.S. Coast Guard says its search for a boater who has been missing since Tuesday night has been intensive, as searchers scour Biscayne Bay for Reynier Marino.

 Lt.
 Iia Carter, of the Coast Guard’s Miami Search and Rescue, told CBS4’s Peter D’Oench, “We have a number of boats out there, our 33-foot vessels along with out helicopter.
 We conducted three search patterns today with the helicopter and had small boats all over the water.
 We have covered 250 square nautical miles searching the entire Biscayne Bay from the north to the south.
-This is really a community effort and we have received a lot of support from local mariners and our partner agencies.”READ MORE: Miami Mayor Francis Suarez Announces Bitcoin Funds Are Coming To City Residents
+This is really a community effort and we have received a lot of support from local mariners and our partner agencies.”READ MORE: Masks Now Optional For All Public School Students In Miami-Dade

 She added, “It’s such a confined area and we have saturated it with multiple assets.
 The Coast Guard will continue this search as long as he is out there and we want to find Mr. Marino.
 This is a reminder that accidents can happen no matter how experienced you are and whether you are a boat operator or a passenger, you always have to wear a life jacket.
 We can not stress that enough.
 Life jackets are essential.”